Great Debate (Cuba): Debate

 In 1962 leftist economists from all over the world were invited to print their opinions in economic journals in Cuba about how Cuba should develop into a communist society.
-The two main spokespeople in the debate where Che Guevara who argued for an independent Cuban model to communism, and Carlos Rafael Rodríguez of the Popular Socialist Party who advocated for more of a "soviet" model towards communism which meant a development of capitalism before socialism and later communism.
+The two main spokespeople in the debate were Che Guevara who argued for an independent Cuban model to communism, and Carlos Rafael Rodríguez of the Popular Socialist Party who advocated for more of a "soviet" model towards communism which meant a development of capitalism before socialism and later communism.

 Rodriguez advocated for material incentives given to individuals based on how well they created profit for an enterprise.
 Enterprises themselves will be "self-managed" like in the Soviet Union, rather than all managed by a central planner.

+Guevara's view was that the Soviet system had developed following the historical contingency of the New Economic Policy, rather than objective Marxist principles.
 Guevara advocated for moral incentives as the main motivator to increase workers' production.
+The main ideal that compromised the consciousness that would develop socialism was the praise of the New Man, a citizen that was only motivated by human solidarity and self-sacrifice.
+According to Guevara's view, the state should undermine the law of value and encourage voluntarism to develop a sense of social duty among the people.

-All profits created by enterprises were to be given to the state budget, and the state budget would cover loses.
+All profits created by enterprises were to be given to the state budget, and the state budget would cover losses.
 Institutions that developed socialist consciousness were regarded as the most important element in maintaining a path to socialism rather than materially incentivized increases in production.
 Implementation of the profit-motive was regarded as a path towards capitalism and was one of the flaws of the Eastern bloc economies.
 The economy would also rely on mass mobilizations and centralized planning as a method for developing the economy.

-The main ideal that compromised the consciousness that would develop socialism was the praise of the "new man", a citizen that was only motivated by human solidarity and self-sacrifice.
+The Great Debate came to an end when Guevara left Cuba in 1965.
+Initially, his view lost support.
+In 1968, however, Fidel Castro announced the reforms of the Revolutionary Offensive which drew on Guevara's ideas.